 Visual journalism is the combination of text, images and layout.

-The visual appearance of the paper is created with photographs, illustrations, comics, maps and other graphical solutions.
+The visual appearance of a media channel, newspaper or magazine is created with typography, photographs, videos, illustrations, cartoons, maps, infographics and other graphical solutions.

-Visual journalism is a wider concept than photo journalism.
+Visual journalism is a much wider concept than photojournalism.